- Venous insufficiency is a condition where the flow of blood through the veins is inadequate, causing blood to pool in the legs.

 - varicose veins

 - a feeling of tightness in your calves

-To determine if you have this condition, your doctor will want to perform a physical examination and take a complete medical history.
-He or she may also order some imaging tests to pinpoint the source of the problem.
+Your doctor will want to do a physical examination and take a complete medical history to figure out if you have venous insufficiency.
+They may also order some imaging tests to pinpoint the source of the problem.
 These tests may include a venogram or a duplex ultrasound.

 During a venogram, your doctor will put an intravenous (IV) contrast dye into your veins.
+Contrast dye causes the blood vessels to appear opaque on the X-ray image, which helps the doctor see them on the image.
 This dye will provide your doctor with a clearer X-ray picture of your blood vessels.